 How to reverse the damage and heal from Internet Addiction

 - Teens need 9 hours of sleep per night.
 This generation often survives on 4-6 hours of sleep.

 - Remove all technology from your bedroom when you go to bed—no flickering lights from a Hi-fi, TV or PC.
 The bedroom must be dark.

 - Use a traditional alarm clock to wake up, not a cell phone.

 - Use real books instead of Kindle, preferably.

 - When you play games – choose board games instead of online games.

 - No music while you are studying and no cell phone in your room while you are studying.
 The faintest vibration or flickering light from your cell phone will trigger dopamine release and distract you.

-- No music while you sleeping – it triggers dopamine which will effect you.
+- No music while you are sleeping – it triggers dopamine which will affect you.

 - Turn off all technology 2 hours before you go to sleep.
 The dopamine levels must return to low levels for you to get a decent nights sleep.
 Dopamine release causes a flight or fight response which you don’t need when you sleep.

-- Keep track of time spend on social media.
+- Keep track of time spent on social media.

 - Check monthly phone and internet bills.